shan-weiqiang/shan-weiqiang.github.io/about.markdown

 I am a middleware software engineer in automobile industry.
 My main work is on the implementation of AUTOSAR AP, including BSW and toolchain：
 - AUTOSAR AP(Model, Code generation...)
-- Communication drivers, SOME/IP, DDS, etc
+- ComAPI driver bindings , SOME/IP, DDS, etc
 - Deterministic Runtime
 - Toolchain development
 - ...